-- Witnesses: Please provide the court with three copies of your witness list.
-One of those copies will be given to the court reporter to avoid asking the spelling of the witnesses' names. - Depositions: If rulings will be necessary with respect to any testimony to be read 3. from depositions, transcripts of the depositions shall be delivered to chambers not later than noon on Thursday of the week before the week the trial is scheduled to start.
+- Witnesses: Prior to jury selection, please provide the court with three copies of your witness list, and provide a copy to opposing counsel.
+One of the copies provided to the court will be given to the court reporter to avoid asking the spelling of the witnesses' names. - 3.
+Depositions: If rulings will be necessary with respect to any testimony to be read from depositions, transcripts of the depositions shall be delivered to chambers not later than noon on Thursday of the week before the week the trial is scheduled to start.
 (If rulings are necessary as to any prerecorded deposition testimony that counsel intend to present with audio-visual equipment, the transcripts, marked as set forth below, should be submitted to the court at least seven days before the edited testimony is intended to be presented, unless other arrangements are discussed with and approved by the court, so as to assure sufficient time for any necessary editing of the video record.)
 The passages that the proponent of the deposition testimony intends to read shall be highlighted in green.
 The passages counter-designated by any other parties shall be highlighted in yellow.
 (Passages more than one page long may be marked with a vertical highlight of the appropriate color in the left margin.)
 To the cover of each such deposition transcript there shall be attached a list of objections, by page and line number, stating the basis for the objection.
 The objections shall also be noted with handwritten notations at the appropriate places within the deposition transcript.